KidPluto/KelloggBot/README.md

 `xattr -d com.apple.quarantine chromedriver`

 this just tells the OS it's safe to use this driver, and Selenium will start working.
 See https://timonweb.com/misc/fixing-error-chromedriver-cannot-be-opened-because-the-developer-cannot-be-verified-unable-to-launch-the-chrome-browser-on-mac-os/ for more info.

+# What is this strike about?

+See this [article](https://www.thestand.org/2021/11/heres-how-you-can-support-kelloggs-strikers/) which includes ways you can help.